Danilo Türk: UN Secretary-General candidature

 37 human rights organizations recently signed onto a UN Secretary General accountability pledge.
 This pledge asks the candidates to take action on two human rights violations that have tarnished the United Nations' image: failing to provide remedies for victims of cholera in Haiti, and sexual exploitation and abuse by peacekeepers.
 Türk issued a statement responding to Aids Free World and the Institute for Justice & Democracy in Haiti, expressing his support for the organizations' efforts.
 While he acknowledges that he has "clearly expressed [his] commitment to fairness towards the victims of cholera in Haiti and for substantial, credible and speedy investigations of the cases of sexual abuse committed by peacekeepers", he cannot undertake formal pledges.
 Nevertheless, he reaffirms his commitment to better UN accountability and says "it is abundantly clear where my heart is."

 Later career

 In 2022, Türk was appointed by United Nations Secretary General António Guterres to the High-Level Advisory Board on Effective Multilateralism, co-chaired by Ellen Johnson Sirleaf and Stefan Löfven.

 Personal life

 Türk has been married to Barbara Miklič since 1976.
 They have one daughter and one granddaughter.
 He is the brother of the manager Vitoslav Türk, member of the Slovenian Democratic Party.
-Türk speaks Slovene, English, French and Serbo-Croatian.
+Türk speaks Slovene, English, French, Croatian, and Serbian.